hyperspy/hyperspy/docs/tutorials/tutorials.rst

     If you did not close the `s` plots you may have noticed that their cursors are synchronised

-To save the new Spectrum file in EELSLab's netCDF file format:
+To save the new Spectrum file in Hyperspy's netCDF file format:

 .. code-block:: python